knifeqmul/knifeqmul.github.io/_pages/research.md

 ##### 2.1 Disease/Risk Prediction
   * **Medical/disease Trajectory**: heart rate deterioration[1], Type 2 diabetes progression paths[2].
   * **Multimorbidity**: e.g. the coexistence of multiple chronic diseases increases the risk of mortality[3].
-  * **Biomarker Discovery**: identify indicators/risk factors of a biological condition, e.g. find blood-borne biomarkers for early diagnosis of cancer.
+  * **Biomarker Discovery**: identify indicators/risk factors of a biological condition, e.g. find blood-borne biomarkers for early diagnosis of cancer[4].
+##### 2.2 Cohort Identification
+  * **Phenotype**:  a cohort (group) of patients, some of whom are more likely to have the disease.
+Phenotyping techniques are useful for identifying patients or populations with a given clinical characteristic from the EHRs, see review[5].

 ---

 ### Temporal plans